Towards a fluid-dynamic description of an entire heavy-ion collision: from the colliding nuclei to the quark-gluon plasma phase: Nuclei as static fluids

 Given the energy density, baryon density, the (vanishing) pressure and the fluid velocity $u^\mu =(1,0,0,0)$ of a static fluid in its rest frame one can also compose the energy-momentum tensor and baryon current

-Here we choose the metric to be $g_{\mu\nu}=\text{diag}(-1,1,1,1)$ and define the projector orthogonal to the fluid velocity $\Delta^{\mu\nu}=g^{\mu\nu}+u^\mu u^\nu$.
+Here we choose the metric to have signature $(-,+,+,+)$ and define the projector orthogonal to the fluid velocity $\Delta^{\mu\nu}=g^{\mu\nu}+u^\mu u^\nu$.
 The static nucleus is in thermal equilibrium, hence no dissipative fields appear in Eq.~(\ref{eq:IdTandN}).
 The conservation laws are of course satisfied for the static configuration,

 This description can be readily extended to describe a nucleus moving with a constant velocity $\mathbf{v}$.
 By performing a Lorentz boost, the conservation equations become free-streaming equations,

 The solutions are given by